 Gas permeable contact lenses are another option for potential lens wearers.
-They are sometimes referred to as hard lenses, GP or RGP (rigid gas permeable lenses).
-However you should not be put off by the name, unlike soft lenses they do not contain water but they still provide high levels of comfort.
+They’re sometimes referred to as hard lenses, GP or RGP (rigid gas permeable lenses).
+However, you shouldn’t be put off by the name - unlike soft lenses they don’t contain water but they still provide high levels of comfort.

 Gas permeable contact lenses have been on the market for a lot longer than soft lenses, and although they’ve fallen in popularity, they still have many benefits for specific types of contact lens wearers.
 They can be created to match many different prescriptions and eye types, making them perfect for those who are harder to fit with soft lenses.

-Unlike soft lenses they are a lot more durable and can be worn for longer periods of time, often they are worn daily and replaced every six to twelve months.
+Unlike soft lenses, they’re a lot more durable and can be worn for longer periods of time, often they’re worn daily and replaced every six to twelve months.

 Gas permeable lenses are perfect for the following people:

-If you’re not happy with gas permeable lenses and are unsure of soft lenses then there is an alternative where the optician can fit what is known as hybrid lenses, these types of lenses are fitted with both gas permeable and soft lens tissue for additional comfort for the eye.
+If you’re not happy with gas permeable lenses and are unsure of soft lenses then there’s an alternative where the optician can fit what is known as hybrid lenses.
+These types of lenses are fitted with both gas permeable and soft lens tissue for additional comfort for the eye.

-They can also be worn by people who don't require contact lenses normally; this is called ‘no prescription’ or ‘plano’.
-If you want to by coloured prescriptions for cosmetic use only you will need to select ‘0.00’ under the power/sphere in the prescription details.
-It’s very important that you see an optician for a contact lens fitting even if you want to buy lenses with no prescription.
+They can also be worn by people who don't normally require contact lenses; this is called ‘no prescription’ or ‘plano’.
+If you want to buy coloured prescriptions for cosmetic use only, you’ll need to select ‘0.00’ under the power/sphere in the prescription details.
+It’s very important that you see an optician for a contact lens fitting, even if you want to buy lenses with no prescription.